The Best Jobs for Every Personality

 Ideal industries: human resources, public relations, sales, health, and wellness.

-Ideal industries: publishing, administration, finance.
+Ideal industries: publishing, administration, finance, hospitality, and tourism.

 Ideal industries: medicine, education, social services, administration, human resources, sales.